kangyujian/kjump/README.md

 ### Build

-Build the application for production:
+Build the application for production (macOS DMG):

 ```bash
 npm run build
 ```

+The build artifacts will be generated in the `release/` directory.
+- DMG Installer: `release/<version>/KJump-Mac-<version>-Installer.dmg`

 ## Project Structure